University of Calgary Fastball

 Medal in 2011, and most recently

-in back to back years, a Bronze
+in three consectutive years, Bronze

 Silver medal finish in 2019.